certtools/intelmq/docs/Data-Harmonization.md

 A list of allowed fields can be found in [Harmonization-fields.md](Harmonization-fields.md)

-### Rules

-All keys MUST be written in lowercase.

 <a name="mapping"></a>
-## Type/Taxonomy Mapping
+## Classification

+Intelmq classifies events using three labels: taxonomy, type and identifier.
+This tuple of three values can be used for deduplication of events and describes what happened.
+TODO: examples from chat

-The following mapping is based on eCSIRT Taxonomy.
+The taxonomy can be automatically added by the taxonomy expert bot based on the given type.
+The following taxonomy-type mapping is based on eCSIRT Taxonomy:

 |Type|Taxonomy|Description|
 |----|--------|-----------|
 |spam|Abusive Content|This IOC refers to resources, which make up a SPAM infrastructure, be it a harvester, dictionary attacker, URL etc.|